Captain4LK/SoftLK-lib/README.md

 5. If everything went right you are now ready to start using SoftLK.
 Now you can either look at some of the examples, look at the [Getting started](https://codeberg.org/Captain4LK/SoftLK-lib/wiki/Getting-started) wikipage or figure things out yourself by looking at the source.

+### Dependencies/programs needed (Linux/Unix)

+* gcc
+* GNU make
+* git
+* SDL2 (development version)

 ## Plattforms

-SoftLK has been tested and is working on the following plattforms/os:
+SoftLK has been tested and is working on the following platforms/os:

 * Void GNU/Linux libcmusl, amd64
 * Devuan GNU/Linux, amd64
 * Raspberry Pi OS, aarch64

-SoftLK should work on any plattform that has a C compiler, SDL2 and OpenGL 2.1, the plattforms listed here are just the ones I frequently test SoftLK on.
+SoftLK should work on any platform that has a C compiler, SDL2 and OpenGL 2.1, the platforms listed here are just the ones I frequently test SoftLK on.

 ## Questions?